 So what shall I send in in that case?

 Then when I apply A, I get I do that multiplication, and I get one negative one, so it reversed sign.

 Ax -- so Ax was x there and Ax is minus x here.

-Can I just mention, like, jump ahead, and point out a special little fact about eigenvalues.
+Can I just mention, like, jump ahead, have, give a perfectly innocent-looking quadratic and point out a special little fact about eigenvalues.

 n by n matrices will have n eigenvalues.

 And I get this matrix4 zero zero zero one,

 And it's not like -- suppose n is three or four or more.